World Mastercard: Stealth wealth falls out of favour - again

 Class of 2014...

 - The Capital One Aspire Elite Mastercard : another "secret" World card, confirmed in the small print on their website.
 The card offered cash back for those with a perfect record.
-The first version of the card was discontinued in early 2013, to be replaced by a new version that summer - which itself was withdrawn in late 2014.
+The first version was discontinued in early 2013, to be replaced by a new version that summer - which itself was withdrawn in late 2014.
 For a while Capital One's website continued to list numerous benefits for existing account holders - but by the end of 2015 even these had vanished.

 - Ulster Bank World Mastercard : this card offered a short 0% purchases period and some limited purchase protection, but was only available as an upgrade for existing Ulster Bank credit cardholders.
 From September 2014, even existing customers lost the "lifestyle and insurance benefits" of the card.